PC5518/anscom-netDepth-ultimate/README.md

 | `requests` | `requests` | HTTP library used here to fetch Geo-IP data. |
 | `numpy` | `numpy` | Math library used for calculating averages and standard deviation. |
 | `matplotlib` | `matplotlib` | Used to draw the live moving graphs. |
-### 📦 External Libraries (You MUST install these)
-These are not included with Python by default.
-Import Name	Pip Package Name	                            Usage customtkinter	customtkinter	                    The modern, dark-mode GUI framework. speedtest	speedtest-cli	               Performs the upload/download bandwidth test. <br>(⚠️ Note: Install speedtest-cli, not speedtest) psutil	psutil	Fetches system stats like CPU, RAM, and network usage. requests	requests	HTTP library used here to fetch Geo-IP data. numpy	numpy	Math library used for calculating averages and standard deviation. matplotlib	matplotlib	Used to draw the live moving graphs.

 ## ✨ Key Features